HR / Labor Relations

 Under Section 211 of the Retirement and Social Security Law, such approvals may be granted for periods not exceeding two years each, provided that such person may not return to work in the same or similar position for a period of one year following retirement.
 As noted above, however, requests for such waivers should be made only rarely, and should be sought only for the time period that is absolutely necessary.
 If a request must be made to renew the employment of any individual after the completion of the two-year period, a new application with the necessary information must be submitted, and the prospective employer must again attest that no qualified persons are available for recruitment other than the retiree.
 A new search should be conducted before that attestation is made.

 If a retiree exceeds their earning limit under Section 212 and does not receive approval under Section 211, their pension may be reduced.
+If a retiree exceeds their earnings limit under Section 212 and does not receive approval under Section 212 their pension may be reduced.
+Annuity income received under the ORP will not be subject to a reduction.

 Under Section 211, retirees re-employed by the same employer from which they retired are subject to an earnings limitation.
 Retirees re-employed by a different employer are not subject to an earnings limitation.